holoviz/panel/doc/user_guide/Overview.md

 The `pn.state` object makes various global state available and provides methods to manage that state:

+- - `access_token`: The access token issued by the OAuth provider to authorize requests to its APIs.
 > - `busy`: A boolean value to indicate whether a callback is being actively processed.
 > - `cache`: A global cache which can be used to share data between different processes.
 > - `cookies`: HTTP request cookies for the current session.